 Gabriela Aleman is a pre-med biology major.
 She is a lifeguard and swim instructor at the Flynn Recreation Complex.
 She has been a competitive swimmer since she was 7, all the way up to the Varsity level.
 She has been working in her hometown community center pool for the last two years.
 As an instructor, Gaby has taught private lessons for kids with little to no swimming experience, skill refinement, and endurance training for kids in various swimming levels and has coached a competitive swim team.
 Gaby loves seeing kids develop better swimming skills throughout each class.

 Jacci Cousins is a lifeguard and swim instructor in the Flynn Recreation Complex.
 She grew up spending her summers at the beach taking swimming lessons.
-She has taught swim lessons for 4 years.
+She has taught swim lessons for five years.
 Prior to becoming a teacher, she was an assistant swim instructor.
 Throughout the years, Jacci has taught all ages and levels, from babies to adults.
 Jacci mostly teaches younger kids and adults but she enjoys teaching anyone who is willing to learn.